Buprenorphine for Opioid Addiction Treatment in Kansas City

 Opioid addictions are complex and layered.
 While buprenorphine treatment can be an essential element to your recovery, it’s only one part of a successful whole-person treatment plan.

-At Empowered Recovery Center in Kansas City, we utilize a comprehensive suite of services to help you fully resolve your opioid addiction.
+At Empowered Recovery Center in Kansas City, we utilize a comprehensive suite of treatment services to help you fully resolve your opioid addiction.
 This starts with choosing the right rehab program for you, whether that’s standard outpatient rehab, an intensive outpatient program (IOP), or a partial hospitalization program (PHP).
 Whichever program you choose includes extensive addiction therapy services, including cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), and trauma therapy.

 We work with many insurance providers to make our programs as accessible as possible, and our admissions team is happy to see how your insurance plan would work with our facility.
 To learn more about how we work with insurance, our different payment options, and what getting admitted into one of our programs looks like, give us a call or fill out our contact form today.